 The market price of the Company's stock has fluctuated significantly in the past and may continue to fluctuate in the future.
 The Company believes that such fluctuations will continue as a result of many factors, including financing plans, future announcements concerning the Company, the Company's competitors or principal customers regarding financial results or expectations, industry supply or demand dynamics, new product introductions, governmental regulations, the commencement or results of litigation or changes in earnings estimates by analysts.
 In addition, in recent years the stock market has experienced significant price and volume fluctuations often for reasons outside the control of the particular companies.
-These fluctuations as well as general economic, political and market conditions may have an adverse affect on the market price of the Company's common stock as well as the price of the Company's outstanding convertible notes.
+These fluctuations as well as general economic, political and market conditions may have an adverse affect on the market price of the Company's common stock.